jtassia/You-Dont-Know-JS/es6 & beyond/ch3.md

 When you import this module, the `default` and `bar` exports will be bound to the local variables `foo` and `bar`, meaning they will reveal the updated `10` and `"cool"` values.
 The values at time of export are irrelevant.
 The values at time of import are irrelevant.
 The bindings are live links, so all that matters is what the current value is when you access the binding.

-**Warning:** These bindings are not allowed to be 2-way.
+**Warning:** Two-way bindings are not allowed.
 If you import a `foo` from a module, and try to change the value of your imported `foo` variable, an error will be thrown!
 We'll revisit that in the next section.

 You can also re-export another module's exports, such as: